QubesOS/qubes-doc/user/common-tasks/disposablevm.md

 ## Starting an arbitrary application in a DisposableVM via command line from dom0 ##

 The Application Launcher has shortcuts for opening a terminal and a web browser in dedicated DisposableVMs, since these are very common tasks.
+The DisposableVM will stay running so long as the process which started the DisposableVM has not exited.
+Some applications, such as GNOME Terminal, do not wait for the application to close before the process exits (details [here](https://github.com/QubesOS/qubes-issues/issues/2581#issuecomment-272664009)).
-However, it is possible to start an arbitrary application in a DisposableVM directly from dom0 by running:
+It is possible to start an arbitrary application in a DisposableVM directly from dom0 by running:

 ~~~
 $ qvm-run --dispvm=dvm-template --service qubes.StartApp+xterm